Last Updated on September 7, 2022 by Editor

 Distressed plaster walls, wooden church pew booths, stacked cordwood reception desk – Razza is woodshed chic.
 But what drives the nightly crowd isn’t the surroundings – it’s what emerges from the wood-fire oven.

-Carrie Grosso and Vincenzo Bove have perfected the art of the sticky rice ball.
-Selling onigiri – Japanese comfort food – from a tiny storefront, these sweet triangles of deliciousness, wrapped in seaweed, can be made a bunch of ways.
+Carrie Grosso and Vincenzo Bove have perfected the art of the sticky rice ball at Koro Koro Cafe.
+Selling onigiri – Japanese comfort food – from a tiny storefront, these sweet triangles of deliciousness, wrapped in seaweed, can be made in a bunch of ways.
 Try Spicy Salmon with Kimchee and Cuban Pork with Black Beans – the most requested.
-Just $3.50 a pop, two will more than fill you up, and are healthy, gluten free and awesome.

 EAT/DESSERT: Choc-O-Pain

-Next door to Koro Koro, satisfy your cocoa cravings at this real deal bakery.
+Next door to Koro Koro, satisfy your cocoa cravings at the real deal Choc O Pain French Bakery and Cafe.
 Half of the pastries feature chocolate, including the “fly out the door” Kouign (pronounced “Queen”) – caramelized min-croissants with chocolate chips.
 Uh oh.
 Cholesterol be damned.

 EAT: Locals Recommend

-Cellar 335, Fire & Oak, Luna, Latham House, and a growing roster of eateries.
+Friends recommend Happy Hour at Cellar 335; Brunch at Fire & Oak; and the Espresso Martini at Luna Restaurant.
 Culinary-wise, JC is a happening place, and everyone has his or her favorites.

 STAY: Hyatt Regency Jersey City

-Stay right on the pier with unparalleled views of lower Manhattan.
+Stay right on the pier with unparalleled views of lower Manhattan at the Hyatt Regency Jersey City.
 These are especially sweeping from the chic restaurant/lounge, Vue.
 Rooms are Hyatt fine, with updated cloudlike bedding and granite counter bathrooms.
-Rates start at $230 per night.

 MAYBE NEXT TIME…CHECK OUT OUR WEBSITE AND YELP POSTINGS…